 - Current Premium on the Bond – the higher the premium the less likely the stock’s selling price will eclipse the premium at time of conversion

-- Collateralization of the Debt Instrument – if collateral is used to back the debt instrument the lower the interest rate for the respective bond.
+- Collateralize the Debt Instrument – if collateral is used to back the debt instrument the lower the interest rate for the respective bond.
 In the TESLA example above the proceeds from the bond were used to fund the GIGA Factory Elon Musk is building to manufacture electric car batteries.

 - Stability of Earnings and Growth of the Company

 In general, most convertible debt issues are used to fund a project of some sort hopefully fueling growth which then increases the value of the stock.
 In effect, it is a win-win scenario for both the lender and the company.
-This is appealing at the large corporate and publically traded stock situations, but it is a bit trickier when used in small business.
+This is appealing at the large corporate and publicly traded stock situations, but it is a bit trickier when used in small business.
 The next section will explain this in more detail.

 Convertible Debt – Small Business Application

 After reading the above, convertible debt seems like a wonderful way for small business to raise capital to finance operations.
 Think about it, you simply tie the loan to some function or goal and apply the tool.
 Dealerships could finance inventory, site developers could purchase more and heavier duty equipment, real estate developers could purchase additional land and more.
-So why isn’t this tool used more in small business?
+Why isn’t this tool used more in small business?

-A one word answer: ‘Control’.
+A one word answer is: ‘Control’.

 You see, in small business most if not all the equity is held by either a single individual or a closely held group like a family.
 If debt is converted to equity, then some outside person could gain control over the company.
 The lender would almost demand to have at least 50% of the stock plus one share to have control over the company.
 In small business, if you don’t have a majority ownership position, your equity is pretty much worth ZERO!
 It is too easy for those that do have control to drain the profits into their own pockets.

-So existing owners do not wish to give up control and lenders would need it in order to financially gain on their investment.
+Existing owners do not wish to give up control and lenders would need it in order to financially gain on their investment.

 In the publicly traded domain of finances, there really isn’t any need to control an entity but the real goal is to influence the direction of the entity.
 So large retirement funds and investment groups purchase these bonds and they ultimately influence the company’s direction, culture and goals.